yastn/yastn/docs/source/fpeps/measurements.rst

 Once the CTMRG environment tensors are found, it is straightforward to obtain one-site and two-site observables using the following functions.

-Average of one-site observables for all sites can be calculated using the functionalities
+One-site observables for all lattice sites can be calculated using the function

-.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.one_site_avg
+.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.one_site_dict

-and average of two-point correlators can be calculated using the function
+and all nearest neighbor two-point correlators can be calculated using the function

-.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.nn_avg
+.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.nn_site_dict